AshleyYakeley/Truth/mkdocs/docs/syntax.md

 Also, `case` and `do` statements are terminated with `end`.
 * There's no "top level" for declarations.
 All declarations, including type declarations, are local to a `let` block.
+* Only one equation is allowed for a function definition.
+Use `case` to match argument patterns.

 A file passed to `pinafore` has syntax `<file>`.
 In interactive mode, each line has syntax `<interactive>`.